Music, timed to perfection.

-The crossover appears quite functional, benign and unimportant, it's hidden away and we don't see it working.
-Loudspeaker manufacturers rarely mention them in their specifications, usually just quoting the single crossover frequency and not stating the strength/order of filters used.
+The crossover appears quite functional, benign and unimportant, it is hidden away and we don't see it working.
+Loudspeaker manufacturers rarely mention them in their specifications, usually just quoting the single crossover frequency and not stating the strength/order of the filters used.
 Reviewers normally take a cursory look using the limited information from the user manual and are reluctant to fill a review with these technicalities

 For the loudspeaker designer the choice of filter tells them a great deal before the listening begins